πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 A free plan (freemium or forever-free) never expires but has feature or quota limits.
 A free trial is full access for a set period (7–30 days) and then you either pay or lose access.
 Many "free" listicles mix these up.
 I've labelled every tool above clearly.

 Because we can't sustainably offer AI content generation, 8-platform auto-publishing, and full feature access at $0.
 Free tools either cut features, throttle publishing, or rely on venture capital that eventually runs out (which is why Buffer and Later keep shrinking their free plans).
-We chose a 7-day full-access trial with no credit card instead, so you can genuinely evaluate us without getting burned.
+We chose a 7-day full-access trial instead, so you can genuinely evaluate the product before deciding.
 It's the most honest model we could build.

 And please: if you see another blog post recommending "Hootsuite free" in 2026, send them this article.

-For more on paid options, check my best social media scheduling tools comparison or my best social media publishing tools breakdown.
+For more on paid options, check my best social media scheduling tools comparison, my best social media publishing tools breakdown, or our broader social media tools comparison.

 Jamie Partridge